ron-popov/Python-Input-Library/README.md

 # Python Input Library
 A library that allows you to simulate all sorts of input to your computer.
-The library consists of 3 parts.
+The library consists of 3 files.
 In this document i will list the methods of each file, a short description, their parameters and return values.

 ---